Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 Soon, I started to get emails from readers and other websites and was asked to write for them.
 I didn’t realize it, but I was building relationships with a lot of people I would never have met simply because I was sharing rather than hoarding.

 Eventually, I started to connect the dots.
 I realized there was a difference between the most successful people I knew and the rest of us.
 The big difference was they had a lot of positive connections and relationships.

 I took it a step further and realized that most of them were fairly open with their knowledge and experience.
 So, in 2017 I took a dive and tried to change my mentality.
 I decided I’d spend the entire year meeting people, sharing knowledge, and building relationships!

 I’d build relationships by sharing my knowledge and adding value to the people around me.

-I didn’t realize it back at the beginning of 2016 when I started this website, but it would exponentially help me in real estate and business in general.
+I didn’t realize it back at the beginning of 2016 when I started this website, but it would exponentially help me in real estate, apartment investing, and business in general.

 Simply having a website with solid content and traffic creates a level of legitimacy to my name.
 Your experience and knowledge are laid bare for all to see, so they can easily look and glean your philosophy, knowledge, and style from your writings.

 Then I started to appear on some podcasts, write for other (larger) websites, and my name recognition likewise grew.